 Chlorinated pool water does a great job of cleaning, and after swimming, swimmers are super-clean.
 Showering with strong detergents will not remove chlorine and will only make your skin more dry and hair more damaged.

 The best thing to do after swimming is to use a swimming-specific body wash.
 Specialized products for swimmers are formulated to break the chlorine bond and gently remove the chlorine.
 Body washes for swimmers should:

+- Break the Chlorine Bond.
 The first thing a great body wash should do is break the chlorine bond.
-Special formulations and ingredients will immediately reduce the chlorine breaking the tight bond it has with swimmer’s skin and hair.
+Special formulations and ingredients will immediately reduce the chlorine which breaks the tight bond it has with your skin and hair.